The Aerocene Community

-For their highly inspiring and thoughtful contributions: Boris Groys, Bronislaw Szerszynski, Derek McCormack, Kiel Moe, Nicholas Shapiro, Oliver Morton, Olivier Michelon, Pierre Chabard, Sanford Kwinter, Sasha Engelmann and Jol Thomson, the Massachusetts Institute of Technology, Centre for Art, Science and Technology – CAST and Leila Wheatley Kinney, and Earth, Atmospheric and Planetary Science Department – EAPS, Ludovica Illari and Bill McKenna.
-As well as special mentions for the previous contributions to the Aerocene dialogue, to Nigel Clark, Etienne Turpin and Juan Enriquez.
+For their highly inspiring and thoughtful contributions: Boris Groys, Bronislaw Szerszynski, Derek McCormack, Kiel Moe, Nicholas Shapiro, Oliver Morton, Olivier Michelon, Pierre Chabard, Sanford Kwinter, Sasha Engelmann and Jol Thomson, the Massachusetts Institute of Technology, Centre for Art, Science and Technology – CAST and Leila Wheatley Kinney, and Earth, Atmospheric and Planetary Science Department – EAPS, Ludovica Illari, Glenn Flierl and Bill McKenna.
+As well as special mentions to the Aerocene dialogue to Nigel Clark, Etienne Turpin and Juan Enriquez.

 For the sensing devices connected to Aerocene solar sculptures developed for the Aerocene project, thanks to Lighter Than Air GmbH, Nick Shapiro from Public Lab, with additional support from Studio Tomás Saraceno.
 For the cut-down mechanisms for Aerocene solar sculptures, thanks to Lighter Than Air GmbH, Alexander Bouchner from IAK architecture-related Art Institute at TU Braunschweig, with support from Global Western.

-For their assistance in making the Aerocene Gemini Free Flight Launch (27 August 2016) possible, special thanks to Nick Shapiro (Public Lab), Sven Steudte (Radioamateur), Thomas Krahn (Radioamateur), Alexander Bouchner, Cara Cotner, Adrian Krell, Daniel Schulz, Irin Siriwattanagul, and Kotryna Šlapšinskaitė (Studio Tomás Saraceno).
+For their assistance in making the Aerocene Gemini Free Flight Launch (27 August 2016) possible Nick Shapiro (Public Lab), Sven Steudte (Radioamateur), Thomas Krahn (Radioamateur), Alexander Bouchner, Cara Cotner, Adrian Krell, Daniel Schulz, Irin Siriwattanagul, and Kotryna Šlapšinskaitė (Studio Tomás Saraceno).
 As well as to Lars Behrendt, Daniel Dittmer, Ivanna Franke, Luca Girardini, Anna Holzapfel, Eleonora Pedretti, Nathaphon Phantounarakul, Adrian Porikys, Tomasz Stasiak, and Rirkrit Tiravanija.

 Solutions COP21, during United Nations Climate Change Conference COP21, 2015, Paris.
 Teams of Grand Palais and Artists4Paris Climate, Hopscotch and Public Systeme, and Didier Saulnier.
 As well as special thanks and appreciations for Laurence Dreyfus, Caroline and Eric Freymond.

 For TU-Braunschweig, IAK Institute, where 160 students take the course to become pilots of the Aerocene fleet.
 For the professors that embrace the teaching and enrich it with the full variety of their practice: Alan Prohm, Bernd Schulz, Ilka Raupach, Ivana Franke, Sina Heffner, Michael Zwingmann, Natalija Miodragovic.
-And very special thanks to Sasha Engelmann and Jol Thomson for the Becoming Pilot seminar that for already three semesters we thought together.
-This has opened so many ways of thinking and has inspired many exciting directions of research, many conversations, future aspirations… We like to especially thank our students Alexander Bouchner and Tomi Soletic who have made special contributions among this amazing group.
-We would like to thank Sasha Engelmann, specially for dedicating numerous years for her rich and thorough PhD research on Aerocene, her willingness and commitment to take part in different instantiations throughout this period of time, and the enrichment brought to the working field and practice.
+And very special thanks to Sasha Engelmann and Jol Thomson for the Becoming Pilot seminar.

-Special thanks for their constant and continuous support for the development of Aerocene to Michael Braungart, Matthias Schuler, Walter Munk, Michael Kezirian, Iyad Rahwan, Jonathn Ledgard, Sara Dean, William Shubert.
-Red Cross Red Crescent and Pablo Suarez, Prof. Bruno Latour.
+Special thanks for their constant and continuous support for the development of Aerocene to Michael Braungart, Matthias Schuler, Walter Munk, Michael Kezirian, Iyad Rahwan, Jonathan Ledgard, Sara Dean, William Shubert, Red Cross Red Crescent and Pablo Suarez, Prof. Bruno Latour.

 For the amazing energy, support and trust towards the future, we would like to thank Francesca von Habsburg and Markus Reymann, TBA21 Academy, allies in the planetary care, who laid down the future paths in the Aerocene’s expedition to Solomon Islands, bringing us an opportunity to share and exchange ideas for the sake of the project with our three dear guests: Juan Enriquez, Nicholas Shapiro and Bill McKenna.
 As well as for Sam Campbell and Barney Broomfield who aided to document this fantastic journey.

-For their restless help, the representative galleries: Andersen’s Contemporary, Tanya Bonakdar, Pinksummer Contemporary Art and Esther Schipper, with the special thanks to Claus Andersen and Christian Just Linde.
+For their restless helps: Andersen’s Contemporary, Esther Schipper, Pinksummer, Ruth Benzacar, Tanya Bonakdar, with the special thanks to Claus Andersen and Christian Just Linde.